 3 races, 4 amazing one-of-a-kind Finisher’s Medals, and 3 days of fun!

 CAN YOU SURVIVE THE BERMUDA TRIANGLE CHALLENGE?

-Participants in the Royal Gazette Half Bermuda Triangle will receive a 2022 Royal Gazette Bermuda Triangle Challenge technical t-shirt (men’s and women’s sizes available), a high-quality branded jacket, four custom 2022 Finisher’s Medals (one for each race and a special challenge medal), custom finisher’s certificates for each race, a swag bag, and a virtual race bag.
+Participants in the Chubb Half Bermuda Triangle will receive a 2022 Chubb Bermuda Triangle Challenge technical t-shirt (men’s and women’s sizes available), a high-quality branded jacket, four custom 2022 Finisher’s Medals (one for each race and a special challenge medal), custom finisher’s certificates for each race, a swag bag, and a virtual race bag.

 In addition, everyone is invited to celebrate their accomplishments at the post-race Finisher’s Festival in Barr’s Bay Park, featuring music, free food and snacks (including Oscar Mayer hot dogs, Nature Valley granola bars, and Haagen Dazs ice cream) courtesy of Butterfield and Vallis, local Bermuda On de Rock microbrew beer, and rum cocktails courtesy of Gosling’s.

 Participants that register online after November 1, 2021, or wait to register during the Race Expo, will not be guaranteed the correct sized technical t-shirt.
 Register early to avoid disappointment!
 Please note that Challenge participants and people that register for more than one race (e.g., the 10k and the half) will only receive one shirt.